-- 1. Government funding.
+- Government funding.
 The Academy has considerable reliance on continued government funding through the ESFA (ESFA) and the Local Authority.
-This risk has and will be mitigated in several ways: - o Funding is derived through several direct and indirect contractual arrangements; - o Considerable focus and investment is placed on maintaining and managing key relationships with the various funding bodies; - o Ensuring the Academy is focused on those priority sectors which will continue to benefit from public funding; - o Contingency planning embedded into the Academy budget process, including forward planning and maintenance of a forward medium-term budget. - 2.
-Maintain Adequate Funding of Pension Liabilities.
+This risk has and will be mitigated in several ways: - ° Funding is derived through several direct and indirect contractual arrangements; - Considerable focus and investment is placed on maintaining and managing key relationships with the various funding bodies; - Ensuring the Academy is focused on those priority sectors which will continue to benefit from public funding; - ^o Contingency planning embedded into the Academy budget process, including forward planning and maintenance of a forward medium-term budget. - Maintain Adequate Funding of Pension Liabilities.
 The financial statements report the share of the local government pension scheme deficit on the Academy's balance sheet in line with the requirements of FRS102.
-The Academy takes professional advice on this position and makes appropriate contributions based on that advice to ensure the deficit does not become unmanageable. - 3.
-Pupil Strategy
+The Academy takes professional advice on this position and makes appropriate contributions based on that advice to ensure the deficit does not become unmanageable. - The King's School buildings are a mixture of Grade 1, Grade 2 and 1960s to 21st century.

-The Academy seeks to maintain its popularity with current and prospective pupils by:

-- Ensuring the Academy delivers high quality education and training; - o Maintaining outstanding success rates and good inspection outcomes; - o Investing in teaching and support staff and resources; - o Improving the teaching environment. - 4.
-Financial Stability The Governors approved a NOR expansion plan which will be complete in 20/21.
-Additional classroom accommodation is required to accommodate the increase in NOR to support the continuation of delivering outstanding education.
-The new modular building has provided 2 classrooms, increasing numbers by one.
-In addition, the first-floor rooms in Foxe Block and the New Entrance have provided opportunities for additional office spaces to be created within the main site. - 5.
-The King's School buildings are a mixture of Grade 1, Grade 2, 1960s and 21st century.
 English Heritage and the local community take great interest in the school's architecture and impressive history, with Sir Isaac Newton one of several high-profile former students.
-Newton's original school building is maintained and used daily by the current students for assemblies, lessons, exams and as a dining hall.
+Newton's original school building was used daily by the current students for assemblies, lessons, exams and as a dining hall it is imperative that this building is back up and running at the earliest opportunity.
 This notable history carries with it responsibility and financial burden.
-General repairs and maintenance together with any build project are all subject to intense scrutiny by English Heritage and insistence that all works must be carried out sympathetically to the listed buildings, renovating and reinstating back to them original state regardless of the financial consequence for the academy's budget.
+General repairs and maintenance together with any build project are all subject to intense scrutiny by English Heritage and insistence that all works must be carried out sympathetically to the listed buildings, renovating and reinstating back to them original state regardless of the financial consequence for the academy's budget. - Pupil Strategy.
+The Academy seeks to maintain its popularity with current and prospective pupils by: - [°] Ensuring the Academy delivers high quality education and training; - ° Maintaining outstanding success rates and good inspection outcomes; - [°] Investing in teaching and support staff and resources.